mk12/sicp/notes/text.md

 - Putting a definition in the body of a procedure makes it local to that procedure.
 This nesting is called _block structure_.
 - Now we have two kinds of name isolation: formal parameters and internal definitions.
 - By internalizing auxiliary procedures, we can often eliminate bindings by allowing variables to remain free.
-- Lexical scoping: free variables in a procedure refer to bindings in enclosing procedure definitions.
+- Scheme uses _lexical scoping_, meaning free variables in a procedure refer to bindings in enclosing procedure definitions.

 ## 1.2: Procedures and the Processes They Generate